Change my mind: Veganism entails trade-offs, and health is one of the axes

 I agree that it is important to refrain from claiming that a vegan diet is the optimal choice for overall health.

-It is crucial to emphasize the need for careful planning and the inclusion of necessary supplements when making people vegan.
+It is important to emphasize the need for careful planning and the inclusion of necessary supplements when making people vegan.

 Points of disagreement:

-I don't see conclusive evidence that a vegan diet is less healthy than some other diet.
+I don't see conclusive evidence that vegan diet is less healthy than some other diet.
 While it is plausible that consuming small quantities of animal products could be more healthy compared to a strictly vegan diet, the evidence supporting such claims doesn't seem conclusive to me.
+Vegan diet might actually be the healthiest diet.
 The studies I have encountered predominantly compare average meat eaters with average vegans.
 My conclusion from the existing body of evidence is that "whole foods plant-based diets are sufficiently healthy.
 We don't know yet what precise diet is optimal for most people"

-I do not agree that we are obligated to highlight the non-health-related costs of veganism.
-The inconveniences associated with this lifestyle are already apparent to most individuals based on their firsthand experiences.
-Furthermore, my personal experience suggests that people generally overestimate the difficulties involved and often find it easier than anticipated after trying it.
-Reiterating the challenges may actually lead to further misconceptions.
+I do not agree that we are have to to highlight the non-health-related costs of veganism.
+People already know the difficulties immediately from their firsthand experiences.
+Furthermore, my impression is that people generally overestimate the difficulties involved and often find it easier than anticipated after trying it.
+Repeating the challenges may actually lead to further misconceptions.

-In other contexts, such as promoting alternative diets or lifestyles, it does not strike me as dishonest if people omit mentioning the non-health costs.
+In other contexts, it does not strike me as dishonest if people omit mentioning the non-health costs.
 For instance, consuming berries is healthy, despite them being among the more expensive fruits.
 If someone doesn't mention the costs of berries when they say "you should eat 1 portion of berries everyday" that seems OK to me.

 In that context it seems more important to not deny the costs rather than actively bringing them up.